 UNIO – Vol. 3, No. 1 (January 2017)

 UNIO – Vol. 2 (June 2016)

 UNIO – Vol. 0 (July 2014)

-In the framework of the Jean Monnet Chair in European Union Law, UMinho’s Center for the Study of European Union Law (CEDU) published an e-book resulting from a partnership with researchers from the University of Santa Cruz do Sul – UNISC (Rio Grande do Norte, Sul, Brazil) who have associated themselves with local researchers for a transatlantic dialogue on the virtuosities of the theory of interconstitutionality – both in defining the identity of European constitutionalism and in updating the theory of constitutionalism in general.
-There has been a debate on the development of a new methodical method capable of capturing the crossed schemes of cooperation, overlapping and tension provided by the interjusimportality, inter-consistency and interjurisdictionality within the framework of a pluralistic and multilevel constitutionalism.
+In the framework of the Jean Monnet Chair in European Union Law, UMinho’s Centre for the Study of European Union Law (CEDU) published an e-book resulting from a partnership with researchers from the University of Santa Cruz do Sul – UNISC (Rio Grande do Norte, Sul, Brazil) who have associated themselves with local researchers for a transatlantic dialogue on the virtuosity of the theory of inter-constitutionality – both in defining the identity of European constitutionalism and in updating the theory of constitutionalism in general.
+There has been a debate on the development of a new methodical method capable of capturing the crossed schemes of cooperation, with overlaps and tension provided by the interjusimportality, inter-consistency and interjurisdictionality within the framework of pluralistic and multilevel constitutionalism.